gobo-eiffel/gobo/test/gelint/validity/vcfg3/test6/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-The constraint of the first formal generic parameter G of class CC is '-> G'.
-Validity VCFG-3 is violated.
+The constraint of the second formal generic parameter H of class CC is '-> G'.
+Validity VCFG-3 is not violated.
 Note that the compiler should actually report a syntax error since 'G' is not a Class_type but a Formal_generic_name.
 ----------------------------------------------------------------------